 As an Amazon Associate I earn from qualifying purchases.
 See Full Disclosure Here

-If you experience a persistently low mood ding the winter months it helps to understand what is light therapy and how light therapy for SAD helps to beat the blues.
+If you experience a persistently low mood during the winter months it helps to understand what is light therapy and how light therapy for SAD works.

 What is Light Therapy?
 How Does Light Therapy Work?